-Research expenses are charged to the income statement as incurred in accordance with IAS 38.
+Research expenses are charged to the Consolidated Income Statement as incurred in accordance with IAS 38.

 Development expenses relating to specific projects are capitalised when their future benefit is considered reasonably certain by virtue of a customer’s commitment; they are then amortised over the entire period of future profits expected to be earned by the project in question.